Read This First

 Prompt 3: Research other quotes by Russell on faith, categorize them, and comment on the relevance of each category.

-The section turns on Bertrand Russell’s Quotes on Faith.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Bertrand Russell’s Quotes on Faith in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 “We may define ‘faith’ as a firm belief in something for which there is no evidence.
 Where there is evidence, no one speaks of ‘faith’.”